NoumanAmir657/Alien_Invasion/README.md

 Quit using 'Q' key.

-For better experience use FullScrenn Settings.
+For better experience use FullScreen Settings.